English Literature and Creative Writing Faculty

 (305) 284-5608

-Donette Francis is co-director for the Center for Global Black Studies and past director the American Studies Program at the University of Miami.
+Donette Francis is director for the Center for Global Black Studies and past director the American Studies Program at the University of Miami.
 An Associate Professor of English and founding member of the Hemispheric Caribbean Studies Collective, her research and writing investigate place, aesthetics and cultural politics in the African...

 Kathryn S Freeman